-- 96% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months.
-This was higher than the CCG average of 85% and the national average of 84%. - Performance for mental health related indicators was similar to the CCG and national averages.
-The practice achieved 89% of the points available compared to the CCG average of 96% and the national average of 93%. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - Staff had a good understanding of how to support patients with mental health needs and dementia. - Mental health trust well-being workers and NHS counsellors were based at the practice every week.
+- 95% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months.
+This was better than the CCG average of 85% and the national average of 84%. - Performance for mental health related indicators was better than the CCG and national averages.
+The practice achieved 100% of the points available compared to the CCG average of 96% and the national average of 93%. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - Staff had a good understanding of how to support patients with mental health needs and dementia. - Mental health trust well-being workers and an NHS counsellor were based at the practice every week. - There were GP leads for mental health and dementia.